 Where East Meets West, Past Connects with Present

 In 1983, Father Áureo de Castro of the St. Pious X Academy of Music and a group of music lovers founded the Macao Chamber Orchestra.
 In 2001, the Macao Chamber Orchestra was extended into an orchestra with double winds; it was renamed the Macao Orchestra.
-Today, it has developed into a small-to-medium-sized orchestra of around 60 outstanding musicians from more than ten countries and regions.
-In 2008, Maestro Lu Jia commenced his tenure as Music Director and Principal Conductor of the Orchestra, initiating the convention of “Concert Seasons” and in each season 70 different concerts would be held, presenting to the public, comprehensively and systematically, classics from both Western and Chinese.
+Today, it has developed into a small-to-medium-sized orchestra of around 50 outstanding musicians from more than ten countries and regions.
+In 2008, Maestro Lu Jia commenced his tenure as Music Director and Principal Conductor of the Orchestra, initiating the convention of “Concert Seasons” and in each season 90 different concerts and outreach programme would be held, presenting to the public, comprehensively and systematically, classics from both Western and Chinese.
 Since February 1, 2022, the Macao Orchestra is being managed by the Macao Orchestra Company, Limited, which is wholly owned by the Macao SAR Government.
 Starting from 2023-24 concert season, Lio Kuokman serves as Music Director and Principal Conductor of the orchestra.
 Macao Orchestra will continue to enhance its professionalism, offering a rich diversity of top classical musical events to the public.